colinsurprenant/redstorm/README.md

   $ redstorm --1.9 install
   ```

-  The `install` command will install all Java jars dependencies using [ruby-maven][ruby-maven] in `target/dependency` and generate & compile the Java bindings in `target/classes`
+  The `install` command will install all Java jars dependencies using [ruby-maven][ruby-maven] in `target/dependency`, generate & compile the Java bindings in `target/classes` and install gems in `target/gems`.

   ***DON'T PANIC*** it's Maven.
 The first time you run `$ redstorm --1.9 install` Maven will take a few minutes resolving dependencies and in the end will download and install the dependency jar files.